Buy a vehicle permit online

 - My year-round vehicle permit got lost.
 Will you replace it?

 Lost vehicle permits will not be replaced for free.
 You may purchase a reduced price year-round permit for multiple vehicles as a replacement.
-This permit can be purchased at any staffed state park or the DNR license center in St. Paul, by leaving a voicemail for the permit fulfillment center at 218-595-7118, or by emailing the permit fulfillment center at [email protected].
+This permit can be purchased at any staffed state park or at the DNR license center in St. Paul.

 Regardless of when you purchase them, multiple vehicle permits will be punched with the same month as your first permit.

 - I’m buying a new vehicle or need to replace my windshield.
 Can I get a replacement vehicle permit?

 To request a replacement, you must bring the actual permit to a staffed state park, or you may mail it to us.
 If your car was in an accident and you cannot remove the vehicle permit to return it, please mail a photo of the permit and the accident report to: